miteshhgoyal/ashahospital/README.md

 only of section parts.
-replace the icons with lucide - react icon library icons. keep whole ui as it. just break in components, optimize with using objects of data and passing them and use lucide-react icons don't remove minor details etc designigs etc in banners too or in any section - keep all stuff as professional as is given. for primary-orange-dark use orange-700 and instead of asha-hospital-orange or asha-hospital-primary use primary-orange colors. this sort of. leave the hero section, banner, background section and cta section. they are already setup by me.
+replace the icons with lucide - react icon library icons. keep whole ui as it. just break in components, optimize with using objects of data and passing them and use lucide-react icons don't remove minor details etc designigs etc in banners too or in any section - keep all stuff as professional as is given. for primary-purple-dark use orange-700 and instead of asha-hospital-purple or asha-hospital-primary use primary-purple colors. this sort of. leave the hero section, banner, background section and cta section. they are already setup by me.